ag-informatics/ag-informatics-course/module1/HW1.1/README.md

      - Photo has a black border of 2px.
      - Change the description font and size to one of your choosing.
   b.
 Include at least 3 hyperlinks to your github repository and any other links you may want to share (e.g., Linked In).
-  	- Select an "mail" icond from the Noun Project, available publicly here: <a href="https://thenounproject.com/search/?q=mail">https://thenounproject.com/search/?q=mail</a>.
+  	- Select an "mail" icon from the Noun Project, available publicly here: <a href="https://thenounproject.com/search/?q=mail">https://thenounproject.com/search/?q=mail</a>.
 Use a "mailto" to activate my default mail client and send an email to you.

 3. Create a `<div>` with the ID name "work-samples".
 This division should contain a "flexbox", "table", or "grid" layout consisting of three sub-elements.
 Each sub-element should contain a placeholder image and some descriptive text of your work.
 	a.
 Your styles.css file should contain relevant styling for this section.
 At minimum: